mcanabrava/hbd-generator-api/README.md

 # hbd_generator
 Happy birthday generator using ChatGPT OpenAI API and Streamlit.

-The goal of this project is to develop an API that is capable of receiving input from a front-end, sending this input to ChatGPT API and returning an answer to the front-end.
+The goal of this project is to develop an API that is capable of receiving input from a front-end, sending this input to ChatGPT API, and returning an answer to the front-end.

-** This repository contains only the API portion of the code as the front-end was designed to work as a different service.
-To access the front-end repository, click here. #TODO **
+**This repository contains only the API portion of the code as the front end was designed to work as a different service.
+To access the front-end repository, [click here](https://github.com/mcanabrava/hbd-msg-generator).**

 The end result can be seen in the images below, but for a better understanding it is highly recommended to watch my [Loom Demo.](https://www.loom.com/share/c84191f941c648db96306447fcd258a1)

-Check the example below for Grandmother Alice, who likes rock and roll, parties and violets very much:
+Check the example below for Grandmother Alice, who likes rock and roll, parties, and violets very much:

 ![Form](images/streamlit_form.png)